 Show Support For Minority Groups

 Minority groups include people who have characteristics that are different to the majority of people.
 It used to be a case that few companies catered to minorities, while some even actively discriminated against them.
-Nowadays, such behaviour can be damaging to the reputation of companies - in order to attract customers, companies need to actively support minority groups.
+Nowadays, such behavior can be damaging to the reputation of companies - in order to attract customers, companies need to actively support minority groups.

 It’s worth starting by considering ways in which you can support ethnic minorities.
 This could include actively hiring more people from ethnic backgrounds.
 It could also include representing more ethnic minorities within your marketing - this could include making sure that promotional videos and images aren’t just full of white consumers, or it could include supporting artists and creators from ethnic minorities such as considering these aboriginal gifts as promotional products.
 All in all, you should aim to be more cosmopolitan in attitude.

 Next, you should consider those with disabilities.
 Hiring people with certain disabilities may not be possible in certain roles, however if there is no major practical disadvantage you should consider being open to candidates with disabilities.
 Similarly, you should make sure that your product or services caters to those with disabilities.
 Inclusive design has become a more talked-about topic in recent years - this could include making sure that text can be easily read (to cater for those that are colorblind) or making sure that packaging can be easily opened.
 There may also be modifications worth making to your business premises such as adding wheelchair access and a disabled toilet with compliant bathroom partition dimensions.

 In some businesses, it could also be important to consider inclusivity towards LGBT people.
 On top of not discriminating while hiring and representing these minorities within your marketing, you should also consider things such as using the right pronouns towards LGBTQI+ staff/customers and possibly installing unisex toilets.